 Continue to improve officer and employee safety, minimize liability and meet federal and state mandates through continued and expanded training programs and equipment upgrades.
 Target date: Ongoing.

-Continue to expand on a number of community safety programs to include, but not be limited to, Child Identification Programs, Identity Theft Awareness, Traffic Safety Awareness, and Neighborhood Watch, and establishing the Columbia City Citizen Corps Program.
-Target date: June 30, 2015.
+Continue to expand on a number of community safety programs to include, but not be limited to, Child Identification Programs, Identity Theft Awareness, Traffic Safety Awareness, and Neighborhood Watch.
+Target date: June 30, 2016.

-Achieve Department compliance with "Best Practice" standards as represented in a City County Insurance Services best practices survey dated June 10, 2008.
-Target date: June 30, 2015.
+Achieve department compliance with "Best Practice" standards as represented in a City County Insurance Services best practices survey dated June 10, 2008.
+Target date: June 30, 2016.

-Develop and implement a City Code Enforcement Program in order to more effectively and efficiently address ordinance violations within the jurisdiction, as well as improve overall quality of life issues for all citizens in a more equitable manner in accordance with 2014-15 Policy Goal and Objective 1-B as set forth by Council.
-Target date: September 30, 2014.
+Develop and implement a City Code Enforcement Program in order to more effectively and efficiently address ordinance violations within the jurisdiction, as well as improve overall quality of life issues for all citizens in a more equitable manner in accordance with 2016-17 Policy Goal and Objective 1-F as set forth by Council.
+Target date: September 30, 2015.

 Facilitate and attend core skill level training, at no cost to the City, through collaborative efforts on a regional basis.
 Efforts to utilize these opportunities to the maximum extent possible will continue to be a priority for the department.
 Target date: Ongoing.